What’s the difference between PayPal, Stripe, Square, and a true merchant account… and which one is best?

 Within minutes you can set up an account and be accepting payments for your products and services.

 Why The Aggregator Model Exists

 This aggregator model exists because the providers can spread the risk across many different users to offset losses like chargebacks and outright fraud.

 With a model that doesn’t have an underwriting process people abuse it and there are certainly cases where abuse happens.

 These 3 service providers all have their own risk procedures, that allow them to hold or freeze your funds if volume changes or chargebacks occur within your account, or really anything that they see as suspicious activity… and it’s completely up to them.

-It’s their algorythm that decides
+It’s their algorithm that decides.

-Any time the exchange of money is involved, there’s risk of financial loss (again because of chargebacks and fraudulent activity) so they reserve the right to hold your funds IF their algorythm detects a red flag.
+Any time the exchange of money is involved, there’s risk of financial loss (again because of chargebacks and fraudulent activity) so they reserve the right to hold your funds IF their algorithm detects a red flag.